Review of TradeZero U.S.

 TradeZero Margin Rate

 Margin trading is, of course, available at TradeZero.
-The broker has dropped the usual tiered interest schedule in favor of one flat rate.
-It’s currently 9.25%, which is fine, especially for smaller margin balances.
+The broker has moved away from the usual tiered

 ZeroPro

-- News stories (not videos) from sources like CNBC
+- News articles from multiple sources

 - Time & sales data